equinor/fmu-tools/_sources/copy_rms_param_to_ertbox_grid.rst.txt

 and will get the names *ZoneA_P1*, *ZoneA_P2* and similarly for *ZoneB*.
 The zone number is specified as the key and corresponding parameters must come in the same order in the list for both the keyword *GeoGridParameters* and *ErtboxParameters*.

+NOTE: The zone number must match the zone number in the Zone parameter.
+The zone numbers used in the zone parameter does not have to start at 1.
+For instance, if a multi-zone grid is split into a set of single zone grids (sometimes called subgrids), the zone parameter for the single zone grids may contain the original zone number (e.g. 5 if the zone number for the zone was 5 originally).

 The available keywords are:

 * project (The internal project variable for RMS python jobs)